sshastry/intro-to-computing-103/lecture-notes.md

 4 plus two is 6
 ```

-Here is a more complicated example, from hw 3 of udacity.
+Here is a more complicated example, from homework 3 of the udacity course.

 ```python
 udacious_univs = 'Udacity',90000,0